A very simple three ingredient soap recipe that produces a hard, strong bar of soap for cleaning or laundry. Not for skin.

 - OPTIONAL: color and fragrance

-- Check the temperature of your oil and lye.
+- Check the temperature of your oil and lye after an hour or two.
 You can use a thermometer or feel the side of the containers with your hand.
 They should be comfortably warm, but not at all hot.

-- Add the lye water to the oil and start to blend with your stick blender on low.
-You are looking for something called “Trace”.
+- Pour the lye solution into the melted oil pot and blend using a stick blender.
+The soap solution is very caustic at this point and can cause burns.
+Make sure you are wearing gloves and goggles.
+Have everything ready before you start.
+Blend until your soap reaches trace.
 This means that when you drag your blender through the solution, it leaves a trace.
 If you lift up your stick and soap batter comes off of it, it will not immediately flow back in like a liquid, but will sit on top for just a second, like a thin batter.
-This recipe traces VERY quickly, because it is 100% hard oil.
-You will only be blending for 1-3 minutes.